Feyerabend/vm/parse/README.md

 A short summary of what the base parsers do:
 - *sequence*:
-This combinator takes multiple parsers and applies them in sequence to the input text.
+Takes multiple parsers and applies them in sequence to the input text.
 It returns the combined result of all parsers if they all succeed, along with the position in the text after the last parser has been applied.
 - *choice*:
-This combinator tries multiple parsers in order, returning the result of the first parser that succeeds.
+Tries multiple parsers in order, returning the result of the first parser that succeeds.
 If none of the parsers succeed, it returns a failure.
 - *many*:
-This combinator applies a single parser repeatedly, as many times as possible (including *zero times*).
+Applies a single parser repeatedly, as many times as possible (including *zero times*).
 It collects all the successful results into a list and returns it along with the final position